folkertdev/rust-rfcs/text/0000-labeled-match.md

 The goal of labeled match is improved codegen for state machines.

-State machines (parsers, interpreters, ect) canbe written as a loop containing a match on the current state.
+State machines (parsers, interpreters, ect) can be written as a loop containing a match on the current state.
 The match picks the branch that belongs to the current state, some logic is performed, the state is updated, and eventually control flow jumps back to the top of the loop, branching to the next state.

 ```rust
 loop {